omgardner/qgis-land-value-code/readme.md

 	echo "remaining files:"
 	ls ~/land-value-data/*.zip
 done
 ```

-> The shell script used to unzip and transfer the raw data from the cloud shell to the cloud bucket.
-It extracts and deletes each .ZIP file sequentially in order to stay under the  cloud shell's 5GB storage limit.
+The data given by the NSW land valuer general was multiple .ZIP files each containing multiple .CSVs.
+The script extracts and deletes each .ZIP file sequentially in order to stay under the cloud shell's 5GB storage limit.

+After loading the csv files into BigQuery, the data gets cleaned and reduced down the relevant columns.
 ```sql
 CREATE OR REPLACE TABLE `showcase-presentation.fullscale_dataset.suburb_aggregated_data` AS (
     SELECT